The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney's Stanley In A Basket (signed) is estimated to be worth between £6,000 and £9,000.
-This screenprint, created in 1986, has an auction history of two sales since its entry to the market in April 2017.
-There have been no sales in the last 12 months.
-Over the past five years, the hammer price has shown steady growth, with an average annual growth rate of 2%.
+The value of David Hockney's Stanley In A Basket (signed) is estimated to be worth between £5,500 and £8,500.
+This screenprint, created in 1986, has an auction history of two sales since its entry to the market on 28th April 2017.
+Over the past five years, the hammer price has remained consistent, with an average annual growth rate of 1%.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis